open-contracting/deploy/docs/develop/update/elasticsearch.rst

       elasticsearch:
         allowed_origins: https://standard.open-contracting.org

 #.
-Configure Apache to create JKS keystores when renewing SSL certificates:
+Configure Apache to create JKS keystores when renewing SSL certificates, so that the ReadOnlyREST plugin can configure SSL using the same certificates:

    .. code-block:: yaml
       :emphasize-lines: 2-4